Miskat

 Miskat Mountains, (Buuraha Cal-Miskaad) also known as Mishkat, is a mountain range in the northeastern region of Bari, Puntland.
 Aloe miskatana which occurs in the mountain range is named after it.
-Since 2017, the mountain range has been occupied by and serves as the headquarters of IS-S, a Jihadist group fighting in the Somali Civil War (2009-present).Somolian force of puntland are also currently trying to siege ISIS.
+Since 2017, the mountain range has been occupied by and serves as the headquarters of IS-S, a Jihadist group fighting in the Somali Civil War (2009-present).Somalian force of puntland are also currently trying to siege ISIS.